 Use BitLocker even on computers without a TPM chip

-In order to use BitLocker protection even on computers without a TPM chip, it is necessary to act on system policies.
+In order to use BitLocker protection on computers without a TPM chip, it is necessary to act on system policies.
 With this mode, the protection is at the software level, therefore less effective than the chip hardware protection.

 Use BitLocker to protect Remote Desktop Connection Manager (RDCMan) data